Turkey, Qatar denounce Syria's war on own people

 More than 50 countries asked the Security Council last month to refer the Syria crisis to the Hague-based ICC to send a signal to Syrian authorities.
 The letter, sent by Switzerland, was signed by Britain and France, but not the United States.

-U.N. human rights chief Navi Pillay criticized the council on Monday for not referring the Syria crisis to the ICC "despite the repeated reports of widespread or systematic crimes and violations".
+U.N. human rights chief Navi Pillay criticised the council on Monday for not referring the Syria crisis to the ICC "despite the repeated reports of widespread or systematic crimes and violations".

 (Additional reporting by Emma Farge; Editing by Jon Hemming)